zehengl/zehengl.github.io/content/blog/pip-install-mysqlclient-on-macos/index.md

 ## Background

 Some projects require MYSQL-python or mysqlclient to access a mysql database.
-And let's say that mysql db is not local or runnning on a docker container or a virtual machine.
+And let's say that mysql db is not local or running on a docker container or a virtual machine.
 And you don't definitely need to have a running mysql instance on your local/host environment.

 When you pip install the dependencies, it's likely that you will encounter these two errors: